KGBX-FM

 KGBX-FM (105.9 MHz) is a radio station broadcasting an adult contemporary format.
 Licensed to Nixa, Missouri, United States, the station serves the Springfield, Missouri, market.
 The station is owned by iHeartMedia, Inc. and licensed as iHM Licenses, LLC.

 History

-The station went on the air as KBLR-FM on April 23, 1979.
-On July 18, 1979, the station changed its call letters to KYOO-FM.
-This station served the Bolivar, Missouri, area but could be heard in Springfield.
+The station was first licensed as KLTB on February 2, 1968.
+It changed its call sign to KBLR-FM on April 23, 1979, and to KYOO-FM on July 18, 1979.
+This station served Bolivar, Missouri, but could be heard in Springfield.

 On October 10, 1989, KYOO-FM 106.3 was sold.
-The station was moved to 105.9 and became the current KGBX-FM primarily serving Springfield.
+The station was moved to 105.9 and became the current KGBX-FM primarily serving Springfield, taking the call letters from KGBX (1260 AM).
 The city of license was eventually moved from Bolivar to Nixa.